-Alternatively, the investor estimates a Hamilton regime-switching model in real-time (Hamilton (1989)).
-The top panel of Figure 6 shows the real-time estimate of the probability that the dividend-price ratio is drawn from the low regime, when two regimes are considered.
-Starting in 1991, the investor puts non-zero probability on a shift to the low d - p regime.
+To gauge the relative difficulties of estimating the timing of a break versus the estimation of the means, we also use a "pseudo" real-time adjustment based on a Hamilton (1989) regime-switching model in real-time.
+The dividend-price ratio is assumed to follow an AR(1) with different means in either two regimes (one-break case) or three regimes (two-break case).
+The top panel of Figure 5 shows the smoothed (based on the entire sample) and unsmoothed (real-time) estimates of the probability that the dividend-price ratio is drawn from the low regime, when two regimes are considered.
+Using real-time data, the investor puts non-zero probability on a shift to the low d-pregime starting in early 1990.
 By 1995, she is more than 50% certain that the shift occurred.
-The mean estimates for the two regimes coincide with our ex-post estimates.
-When she considers three regimes instead, the investor increases the probability of a switch from the high to the middle dp regime in 1954.
-By 1960 she is more than 50% certain that the first shift occurred (see middle panel of Figure 6).
+The difference between smoothed probabilities and unsmoothed probabilities is that the investor is assigning a higher likelihood to the new, low dividend-price regime earlier if she has access to the entire data set.
+Note that the \overline{dp} estimates for the two regimes coincide with our ex-post estimates because they use the entire data sample.
+When she considers three regimes instead, the investor increases the real-time probability of a switch from the high to the middle dp regime in 1954.
+By 1960 she is more than 50% certain that the first shift occurred (see middle panel of Figure 5).
 In 1990, she starts to attribute probability mass to the low-p regime, and by 1996, she is more than 50% confident that the economy left the middle-dp regime for the low-dp regime.
+As in the two-regime case, the smoothed probabilities indicate that knowing the entire sample yields a faster transition to the new regime.